First published 4 January 2021

 Test Plans for effective Workday release management

-Just because some of the feature release updates are labelled as ‘no setup required’, this doesn’t necessarily mean you can disregard testing.
+Just because some of the feature release updates are labelled as ‘no setup required’, doesn’t mean you can disregard testing.
+The Update Manager must determine if there are any configuration changes required to accommodate the new automatically available features.

+While Workday provides material for each Feature Release, there’s a lot of it – and it’s not always easy to understand.
 Feature Release Guidebooks, What’s New in Workday and Feature Considerations are some of the literature available, and your Workday team will need to have the skills to interpret the information correctly.

-You will also need to plan your Tenant Strategy – something which can vary depending on the scope and timelines of the release.
 Preparing a plan which details how testing is managed between Sandbox, Sandbox Preview, Implementation and Implementation Preview tenants is key to ensuring features are tested and migrated to Production error-free within the intended release window.

 Carefully consider the timing of the releases.
 You may choose to delay the release of certain opt-in features to allow a smoother change management process.
 Again, this feeds into your Tenant Strategy.